 How do I store my Thylacine?

 Where your bag sleeps when you're not sleeping in it affects its lifespan.
-Before storing after a camping trip, avoid gnarly smells and damaged fill by making sure your gear is completely dry.
-Then, store lightly stuffed in a large, breathable bag (included with Down Base Bag) or hang in a dry location.
-This keeps your gear fluffy when stored for extended periods of time.
+After a camping trip, avoid gnarly smells and damaged fill by making sure your gear is completely dry before storing.
+Then, lightly stuff in the large, upcycled storage bag (included) or hang in a dry location.
+This keeps your down lofted when stored for extended periods of time.